gtheler/thesis-defense/slides.md

 :::
 ::: {.column width="50%"}

+### Unix philosophy

-> Add complexity only where you must.
+Add complexity only where you must.

 :::
 ::::::::::::::